singaround/songbook/songs/home_from_the_sea.md

 The lifeboat answered the call\
 They pitched and they tossed\
 Till we thought they were lost\
-As we watched from the harbor wall\
+As we watched from the harbour wall\
 Though the night was pitch black\
 There was no turning back\
 For someone was waiting out there\